useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 ## Update Interval

-This interval specifies when an Agent should check for updates on the Server.
-A small number allows for fast deployments at potentially increased Server resource usage.
+This interval specifies when an agent should check for updates on the server.
+A small number allows for fast deployments with potentially increased server resource usage.

 Agents will use the new interval when they check for updates.
 Until then, it uses the old interval.

 ## Install Retry Interval

 This interval specifies when a failed deployment is retried.
-The idea of this interval is to prevent a failed deployment from clocking up the que.
+The idea behind this interval is to prevent a failed deployment from clocking up the queue.

 ## Deployment Validation

-The deployment validation is a background process, that is used to create and delete deployments for groups.
-It will also clear duplicate deployments and validates the `Direct Deployment`.
+The deployment validation is a background process that is used to create and delete deployments for groups.
+It will also clear duplicate deployments and validate the `Direct Deployment`.

 The deployment validation is automatically run when members or packages are added or removed to/from a group.

 # Logs

-Here you can see all logs that were recorded on the Server.
+Here you can see all the logs that were recorded on the server.

 ![Logs Page](images/OPD/OPD_logs_with_filter.png)